samjulien/blog/_posts/2018-07-24-a-look-at-the-android-ml-kit-the-machine-learning-sdk.markdown

 In today's information-rich world, people have come to expect their technology to be smart.
 We are seeing the increased adoption of [Artificial Intelligence](https://en.wikipedia.org/wiki/Artificial_intelligence)(AI) in the development of intelligent software.
 AI is quickly becoming an essential tool in software development.

-Lucky for developers, there are various services that make it easier and faster to add Artificial Intelligence to apps without needing much experience in the field.
+Luckily for developers, there are various services that make it easier and faster to add Artificial Intelligence to apps without needing much experience in the field.
 There has been a growing number of AI-related APIs in the market such as Amazon's [AWS Machine Learning APIs](https://aws.amazon.com/machine-learning/), [IBM Watson](https://www.ibm.com/watson/) and [Google Cloud AI](https://cloud.google.com/products/machine-learning/).
 In this article, we'll take a look at the [ML Kit mobile SDK](https://developers.google.com/ml-kit/) that was introduced at this year's Google IO.

 ML Kit is a mobile SDK that enables you to add powerful machine learning features to a mobile application.
 It supports both Android and iOS and offers the same features for both platforms.
 The SDK is part of Firebase and bundles together various machine learning technologies from Google such as the [Cloud Vision API](https://cloud.google.com/vision/), [Android Neural Network API](https://developer.android.com/ndk/guides/neuralnetworks/) and [TensorFlow Lite](https://www.tensorflow.org/mobile/tflite/).
 This SDK comes with a set of ready-to-use APIs for common mobile use cases such as face detection, text recognition, barcode scanning, image labeling and landmark recognition.
 These are offered as either on-device or cloud APIs.
 On-device APIs have the advantage of being able to process data quickly, they are free to use and they don't require a network connection to work.
 The cloud-based APIs give a higher level of accuracy as they are able to leverage the power of Google Cloud Platform's machine learning technologies.
 All cloud-based APIs are premium services, with a free quota in place.